arm61/msd-errors/README.md

 ---

-This is the electronic supplementary information (ESI) associated with the publication "Estimation of diffusive properties for *in-silico* materials using a Gaussian process".
+This is the electronic supplementary information (ESI) associated with the publication "Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation".
 This ESI uses [`showyourwork`](https://show-your.work) to provide a completely reproducible and automated analysis, plotting, and paper generation workflow.
 To run the workflow and generate the paper locally using the cached data run the following:
 ```